JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 _The Urantia Book_ is designed for study in my opinion.
 This is evident in the way facts, meanings, and values are presented.
 Over the years I have heard many persons comment that as questions are raised in one paragraph they are often answered in the following paragraph.
 There is a logical progression from the general to the particular.
 It is the nature of the revelation to invite some level of inquiry: From whence have I come?
 Who am I?
 Why am I here?
 Where am I going?

-A Divine Counselor has noted that “_The religious challenge of this age is those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe, and divine goodness._” [2: 7, 10] (P. 36) (Emphasis added) Study (complemented by service) is a profoundly important feature of the challenge.
+A Divine Counselor has noted that “_The religious challenge of this age is those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe, and divine goodness._” [[UB 2:7.10](/en/The_Urantia_Book/2#p7_10)] (Emphasis added) Study (complemented by service) is a profoundly important feature of the challenge.
 Anyone really committed to the Fifth Epochal Revelation will take study seriously.

 To learn from the text of _The Urantia Book_, studying, then, is a must.
 An in-depth study of the revelation would be necessarily comprehensive and thorough.
 Another way to illustrate this point, either individually or collectively, can be found in synonyms, listed here: